Harriton Theater Coaches

 Harriton Theater coaches are drawn from Philadelphia’s theater community and provide coaching for performance, technical and business aspects of theater.

-Harriton Theater coach Neill Hartley is professional actor, director and educator.
+Neill Hartley is a professional actor, director and educator.
 He has principal roles in The Sixth Sense, First Freedom (PBS documentary) and in three seasons of Netflix House of Cards.
 Neill was seen on QVC as a spokesperson for two national companies, and he works regularly in industrial, voice-overs and commercials.

 Neill has acted with many regional theaters including Arden, InterAct and the Philadelphia Shakespeare Festival.
 He shared a “Best Ensemble” Philadelphia Barrymore Award for Batboy, The Musical for 1812 Productions.
 Neill is the artistic director of Acting Without Boundaries, a theater company for performers with physical disabilities.
 In addition to AWB, he has directed for University of the Arts, University of Pennsylvania, Arcadia University, Ursinus College, Luna Theater, Isis Productions, and New City Stage Company.
-Neill has directed the Working, How to Succeed in Business, Museum and Women on the Verge of a Nervous Breakdown for Harriton High School.
+Neill has directed Working, How to Succeed in Business, Museum, Women on the Verge of a Nervous Breakdown, The Comedy of Errors, Gypsy, Sherlock Holmes and Young Frankenstein, Peter and the Starcatcher, 9 to 5, and Our Town for Harriton High School.

 Neill is an assistant professor of theater at The University of the Arts, and he holds an MFA in Acting from Temple University.